Generally no, with one exception.... and there are conditions on that exception.

 Phil over 7 years ago

-what kind of food does the people eat in Irag what is there saftey rules and what is the matter while there eatting and what is the main color for the flowers almost 6 years agoAnswered by Stacy via WorldNomads.com
+what kind of food does the people eat in Irag what is there saftey rules and what is the matter while there eatting and what is the main color for the flowers about 6 years agoAnswered by Stacy via WorldNomads.com